-The FY 2023 budget includes \$3.3 billion for the Highway Safety Improvement Program (HSIP), consistent with the 34 percent increase in HSIP funding Congress made under the IIJA to address the safety crisis on our roads.
+The FY 2024 budget includes \$3.4 billion for the Highway Safety Improvement Program (HSIP) to address the safety crisis on our roads.
 This core Federal-aid highway program supports the Secretary's safety priority by aiming to reduce fatalities and serious injuries on all public roads and for all road users.
-The FY 2021 enacted funding level was \$2.66 billion.
-The IIJA provided \$3.2 billion for HSIP in FY 2022.
+The IIJA provided \$3.2 billion and \$3.3 billion for HSIP in FY 2022 and FY 2023, respectively.
 This program is funded through the Highway Trust Fund.

 The Department of Transportation is committed to providing national leadership in highway safety as demonstrated by launching the National Roadway Safety Strategy (NRSS) in January 2022.
-The NRSS is built around the Safe Systems approach, which includes multiple components including safer roads, and identifies actions the Department will take to enable safer roads, including supporting the planning, design and implementation of safer roads and streets in all communities using all available and applicable Federal funding resources, including the HSIP.
-Making highways, roads, and streets safer will help decrease deaths and serious injuries on all public roads and for all road users and will help improve the social and economic wellbeing of our Nation.
+The NRSS is built around the Safe System approach, which includes multiple elements including safer roads and identifies actions the Department will take to enable safer roads, including supporting the planning, design and implementation of safer roads and streets in all communities using all available and applicable Federal funding resources, including the HSIP.
+Making highways, roads, and streets safer will help decrease deaths and serious injuries on all public roads and for all road users and will help improve the social and economic well-being of our Nation.